mulesoft-labs/raml-for-jax-rs/javac.md

  * `-implicit:class`: Tells javac that the annotations in the dependent files must also be resolved by the processor.

 **Notes:**
+- Your input Java file must utilize one of the following JAVAX annotations: PUT, GET, POST, OPTIONS, Produces and Path.
+Otherwise, the plugin will not be activated.
 - If you built the jar yourself, it will probably have some name like `com.mulesoft.jaxrs.raml.generator.annotations-0.0.1-SNAPSHOT-jar-with-dependencies.jar`.
 Remember that you need to pass that filename for the `processorpath` parameter.
 - If `ramlpath` ends with `.raml` (for example `ramlfolder/testresource.raml`), it will be treated as the target filename.